jeremyzbc/angular-app/README.md

 # angular-app
-An simple app for students-teachers
+An app for students-teachers-schools-admins
+This is not a complete project.
+Actually no where near completion.